 To evaluate the potential dose to the public during transport of the waste to USEI, WEC calculated the maximum external dose at 1 m and 1 ft from a loaded gondola railcar using Microshield.
-It was found that the maximum radiation reading at 1 m is 0.18 $\mu$ R/hr and at 1 ft is 0.25 $\mu$ R/hr.
-WEC stated that based on these dose rates, an individual would have to spend 1007 hours at 1 m from the gondola railcar or 793 hours at 1 ft from the railcar to receive a higher dose than a site worker.
-WEC stated that these exposure times are "orders of magnitude greater than the expected exposure times of less than 20 hours."
-(WEC, 2012, Enclosure 1).
+It was found that the maximum radiation reading at 1 m is 0.18 μ R/hr and at 1 ft is 0.25 μ R/hr.
+WEC stated that based on these dose rates, an individual would have to spend 1,500 hours at 1 m from the gondola railcar or 1,200 hours at 1 ft from the railcar to receive a higher dose than a site worker.
 In the submittal for this alternate disposal request, WEC provided a summary of doses to USEI workers during transport, treatment, and disposal of HDP wastes.
-The highest annual cumulative dose estimate was to an excavator operator, and was 0.86 mrem/year.
-This value is substantially less than the 10 CFR 20.1301 limit of 1 mSv per year (100 mrem per year) for a member of the public (ML13149A291).
+The highest annual cumulative dose estimate was to a stabilization operator, and was 1.8 mrem/year.
+This value is substantially less than the 10 CFR 20.1301 limit of 1 mSv per year (100 mrem per year) for a member of the public (ML14193A008).

-For the purposes of dose modeling, the radionuclide Tc-99 is the most limiting factor for making the determination that the TEDE contribution from the request would be only a "few millirem," which is the criterion specified in the NRC's NUREG-1757 guidance as it relates to 20.2002 alternate disposal requests.
-WEC's May 28, 2013 alternate disposal submittal states that "cumulatively, the total Tc-99 inventory for all three requests will be maintained at or below 1.3 Ci, and the amount of Tc-99 at the 95 percent confidence interval on the mean will be maintained below 2.05 Ci.
-This will ensure that the cumulative dose to the public from all three requests is maintained below 2.7 mrem based on the mean inventory and below 4.2 mrem at the 95 percent upper confidence interval on the mean."
+For the purposes of dose modeling, the radionuclide Tc-99 is the most limiting factor for making the determination that the TEDE contribution from the request would be only a "few millirem." which is the criterion specified in the NRC's NUREG-1757 guidance as it relates to 10 CFR 20.2002 alternate disposal requests.
+WEC's July 11, 2014, alternate disposal submittal states that "cumulatively, the total Tc-99 inventory for all material sent from HDP to USEI will not exceed 1.3 Ci, and the amount of Tc-99 at the 95 percent confidence interval on the mean will not exceed 2.05 Ci.
+This will ensure that the cumulative post-closure dose to the public from all of the HDP 10 CFR 20.2002 requests do not exceed 2.7 mrem based on the mean inventory and below 4.2 mrem/yr based on the 95 percent upper confidence interval on the mean."
 The NRC has independently verified WEC's dose analysis and finds that the anticipated dose values are within a "few millirem."
 Additionally, USEI's RCRA permit requires that USEI must ensure that the public dose limit must be less than 0.15 mSv per year for a post closure period of 1,000 years.
 USEI is required by their permit conditions to provide a running tally of the total quantities of Curie activity by radionuclide and the quantities are totaled on an annual basis and reported to the IDEQ.
 The total inventory is input into a RESRAD model and conservatively assumes a resident farmer scenario.